 Adjustment of grades by the Department of Education

 A special unit has been set up in the Department of Education to review the grades sent in by schools.
-They hope to receive all of the relevant information from schools by the end of May.

 What does this mean for oral and practical results?

 Earlier this year, it was announced that students were to receive full marks in all oral and practical exams this year.
 This is no longer the case, because those full marks were awarded on the basis that students would be sitting the exams later in the year.

 Instead, teachers will be awarding the marks they would have expected their students to get if they had done their oral or practical exams.

 When will we get the Leaving Cert results?

 Leaving Cert results will be released on 7 September 2020 with first-round offers from the CAO being released on 11 September 2020.
 UCAS have also agreed to the new dates for students hoping to study in the UK.

 What if I am not happy with my grades?

 If you are not happy with your grades, you can submit an appeal.
 The appeal process will go through these steps:

 - Checking that the data was entered correctly by the school